Dulse

 For Regulars: What to Try Next

 If you've already worked through the more familiar Scottish seafood preparations, the Asian-inflected dishes are the sharper edge of the menu and worth prioritising.
-The tamarind-glazed monkfish is the most cited example of the kitchen's technique, and the spring roll format applied to Arbroath smokie shows the kitchen using a recognisable Scottish ingredient in a way you won't find many other places in Edinburgh.
-The wine list rewards exploration too , if your last visit was beer or cocktails at the bar, spend more time with the international selection this time.
+The tamarind-glazed monkfish is the most cited example of the kitchen's technique, the spring roll format applied to Arbroath smokie shows the kitchen using a recognisable Scottish ingredient in a way you won't find many other places in Edinburgh.
+The wine list rewards exploration too, if your last visit was beer or cocktails at the bar, spend more time with the international selection this time.

-For context on how Dulse's seafood approach compares to European peers working at a similar quality level with strong coastal produce, Gambero Rosso in Marina di Gioiosa Ionica and Alici Restaurant on the Amalfi Coast offer a useful reference point , both are produce-led seafood restaurants where technique serves the ingredient rather than overshadowing it.
+For context on how Dulse's seafood approach compares to European peers working at a similar quality level with strong coastal produce, Gambero Rosso in Marina di Gioiosa Ionica and Alici Restaurant on the Amalfi Coast offer a useful reference point, both are produce-led seafood restaurants where technique serves the ingredient rather than overshadowing it.

 How It Fits in Edinburgh

-Edinburgh has a strong collection of higher-spend restaurants , see our full Edinburgh restaurants guide for the complete picture , but the ££ seafood category with genuine culinary ambition is thin.
+Edinburgh has a strong collection of higher-spend restaurants, see our full Edinburgh restaurants guide for the complete picture, but the ££ seafood category with genuine culinary ambition is thin.
 Dulse fills that gap directly.
 If your Edinburgh trip includes a serious dinner at The Kitchin or Martin Wishart, Dulse works well as a lower-commitment meal on another night.
 If you're not planning a full fine-dining occasion at all, Dulse is the most credentialled option at this price tier.

-Google reviewers rate Dulse 4.5 from 466 reviews , a consistently positive signal at meaningful volume, which supports the Michelin Plate recognition rather than contradicting it.
 The venue is not a critical darling that divides opinion; it delivers reliably.

 If you're building a full Edinburgh itinerary, our guides to Edinburgh bars, Edinburgh hotels, and Edinburgh experiences cover the rest of the city alongside other notable UK restaurant destinations like CORE by Clare Smyth, L'Enclume in Cartmel, and Moor Hall in Aughton for reference on what Michelin-recognised cooking looks like at different price tiers across the UK.